JuliaLang/www.julialang.org/jsoc/gsoc/topopt.md

 In this project you will implement one of the algorithms discussed in any of these papers.

 **Knowledge prerequisites**: neural networks, optimisation, Julia programming

-## Multi-material design representation

-**Project difficulty**: Easy

-**Work load**: 175 hours

-**Description**: There are some topology optimisation formulations that enable the optimisation of the shape of the structure and the material selected simultaneously.
-In this project, you will implement some multi-material design optimisation formulations, e.g. [this paper](https://link.springer.com/article/10.1007/s00158-011-0625-z) has a relatively simple approach to integrate in TopOpt.jl.
-Other methods include using mixed integer nonlinear programming from [Nonconvex.jl](https://github.com/JuliaNonconvex/Nonconvex.jl) to select materials in different parts of the design.

-**Knowledge prerequisites**: basic optimisation, Julia programming

 ## Optimisation on a uniform rectilinear grid